vladoneesti/poker-calculator/README.md

 # Poker Odds Calculator
+Wanna see how it looks like?
+Go to <a href="https://casinoharbor.eu/">casinoharbor.eu</a>

 A responsive Texas Hold'em odds calculator that estimates your winning, tying, and losing probabilities using Monte Carlo simulation.
 The interface is designed for both desktop and